Lower bounds for the universal TSP on the plane: Overview of the proof

-For each scale $t=0,...,r$ consider all dyadic subsquares of $[0,1]^2$ of scale $t$.
-There are $2^{2t}$ many squares $Q$ in total and they partition $[0,1]^2$.
 We say a dyadic square $Q$ of scale $t$ \textbf{contains a backtrack} $(p,L,\sigma,R_1,R_2)$ when $\{p\}\cup R_1 \cup R_2 \subset Q$ and $(p,L,\sigma,R_1,R_2)$ is a backtrack of width $2^{-t}w$ and length $2^{-t}l$.
 (Note that the width and length are scaled according to the sidelength of $Q$.)
-The proof now splits into the following two cases, corresponding to the same cases A and B above: \\ \textbf{CASE A: every dyadic square contains a backtrack}. \\In this case, we get a backtracking set.
+The proof now splits into the following two cases, corresponding to the same cases A and B in Proposition \ref{main:definition}. \\ \textbf{CASE A: every dyadic square contains a backtrack}. \\In this case, we get a backtracking set.
 We analyze it later. \\ \textbf{CASE B: there exists a dyadic square with no backtrack}. \\In this case, we get a zig-zag.
 Let's begin with this case.

-\section{\textbf{Constructing a spiral chain}}
+\section{Constructing a spiral chain}

 Fix a square $Q$ which contains no backtracks.
 By translating and scaling, without loss of generality this square is $[0,1]^2$.
-Draw $M$ many \textbf{radial rays} $r_1,..., r_M$ starting at $(1/2,1/2)$ and having slopes $\dfrac{2\pi}{M}, 2\dfrac{2\pi}{M}, ..., 2\pi$.
-The following basic obsevation is crucial in our construction.
-(It is uniform convexity in disguise.)
+Draw $M$ many \textbf{radial rays} $r_1,\dots , r_M$ starting at the center of the square $(1/2,1/2)$ and having angles $\dfrac{2\pi}{M}, 2\dfrac{2\pi}{M}, \dots , 2\pi$.
+The following basic observation is crucial in our construction.
+(It is uniform smoothness in disguise.)